 Some useful information

 During most part of the year the most important city museums have lots of visitors and waiting times can be long.
 We recommend booking your visit to the state museums at the official website of the Polo Museale Fiorentino.

 The Florence Card grants access to about 60 major museums, villas and historical gardens in Florence.
-It costs 50 euros and is valid for 3 days, city transport included; you skip the queue with it.
+It costs 72 euros and is valid for 72 consecutive hours, city transport included; you have priority access to the museums with it.